ktor-doc-jp/ktor-doc-jp/pages/servers/logging.md

 </dependency>
 ```

-Once added, run the app and you should now see the logging messages
+Once added, run the app, and you should now see the logging messages
 in the Run pane of IDEA.
 However, these logging messages are not as
 helpful as they could be.

 ### Configuring the Logback provider
 {: #providers-logback-config }

-If the default logging is not enough, you can put a `logback.xml` or (`logback-test.xml` that has higher priority) file in your `src/main/resources` folder
+If the default logging is not enough, you can put a `logback.xml` or `logback-test.xml` (that has higher priority) file in your `src/main/resources` folder
-to adjust logging if it is not being useful to you.
+to adjust the logging if it is not useful to you.
 For example:

 ```xml
 <configuration>